 Construction Managers need extensive training in business and management applications and law, regulations, planning, design, theory, and methods used in the construction field.

 While knowledge of construction skills and practices is needed, construction managers also need to work with all employees, vendors, and the local government.
-Excellent communication skills are vital to this position, along with the ability to solve conflict and problems quickly.
-The ability to foresee issues that could come along in the future are top skills that can significantly increase your success at climbing the construction management ladder.
+Excellent communication skills are vital to this position, along with the ability to solve conflicts and problems quickly.
+The ability to foresee issues that could come along in the future is a skill that can significantly increase your success at climbing the construction management ladder.

 A Bachelor’s degree in Construction Management from Everglades University provides the education required by today’s employers and clients.
 Students in the construction management program take a wide variety of classes to prepare them for their first job site.
 Some of these classes include: